 TGaz Editor: Modify the text starting on P71L17 as:

-Only one of the Non-TB specific or the TB specific subelement shall be included in the Ranging Parameters element contained in the initial Fine Timing Measurement and indicates the range measurement protocol selected by the responder for the negotiated FTM session.
+A Non-TB specific or TB specific subelement when included in the Ranging Parameters element contained in the initial Fine Timing Measurement indicates the range measurement protocol selected by the responder for the negotiated FTM session (#1103).

 TGaz Editor: Modify the text starting on P71L17 as:

 The Device Class and Full Bandwidth I2R MU-MIMO subfields are defined in Table 9-322b, Subfields of the HE PHY Capabilities Information field.
-For associated STAs they should match

-the value exchanged during association.
+For associated STAs their values are equal to the value of the Device Class and Full Bandwidth UL MU-MIMO subfields respectively that is exchanged during association (#1103).

 TGaz Editor: Modify the text starting on P62L19 as:

-The Padding subfield may be present in order to render the length of the Availability Information field to be a multiple of 8.
-The value of the bits in the Padding field is reserved. (#1645).
+The Padding bits subfield, when present, renders the length of the Availability Information field to be a multiple of 8.
+The value of the bits in the Padding bits subfield is reserved. (#1645, 1103).

 9.4.2.278 RSTA Availability Window element

 TGaz Editor: Delete the text starting on P71L7 as:

-The Passive Location Ranging field is set to 1 by the Initiator to request Passive Location Ranging operation, otherwise it is set to 0.
-When the Initiator sets the Passive Location Ranging field to 1 it shall include an unsolicited LCI Report in the Fine Timing Measurement Request frame.
+The Passive Location Ranging field is set to 1 by the Initiator to request Passive Location Ranging operation, otherwise it is set to 0 (#1103).

 TGaz Editor: Add the text in 11.22.6.3.8 starting on P116L24 as:

+When the ISTA sets the Passive Location Ranging

+field to 1 it shall include an unsolicited LCI Report in the Fine Timing Measurement Request

+frame (#1103).

 TGaz Editor: Modify the text in P79L17 as:

-The Dialog Token field shall be copied from the Sounding Dialog Token field in the Ranging NDP Announcement frame of the corresponding to the measurement sounding phase from which the reported RSTA timestamps were measured (see 11.22.6.4.3 Measurement Exchange in TB Mode).
+The value of the Dialog Token field is the value of the Sounding Dialog Token field in the Ranging NDP Announcement frame of the corresponding to the measurement sounding phase from which the reported RSTA timestamps were measured (see 11.22.6.4.3 Measurement Exchange in TB Mode) (#1103).

 TGaz Editor: Modify the text in P79L17 as:

 The BW subfield, defined in Table 9-1000, indicates the nominal BW used for the transmissions in the Passive Location Ranging availability window.
 Depending on the medium availability

-smaller bandwidth may be used for the exchanged frames (#1646).
+the bandwidthused for the exchanged frames is equal to or smaller than the nominal BW (#1646, 1103).